iulianraduat/save-restore-editors/README.md

 This extension make available the following commands:

 - Save and restore editors: Save all open text editors
+- Save and restore editors: Re-save all open text editors
 - Save and restore editors: Restore a saved set of editors
+- Save and restore editors: Close all and Restore a saved set of editors
 - Save and restore editors: Delete a saved set of editors
+- Save and restore editors: Pop (Restore+Delete) a saved set of editors
+- Save and restore editors: Close all and Pop (Restore+Delete) a saved set of editors

 ## Requirements